 Important information about the 4+1 program:

 • This program is designed to be completed in five years total.
 Students must complete their undergraduate degree within one year after acceptance to this program.
-Students not able to complete the undergraduate portion of the degree within one year of admission to the 4+1 program will not be allowed to remain in the graduate portion of the program.
+Students not able to complete the undergraduate portion within one year of admission to the 4+1 program will not be allowed to remain in the graduate portion of the program.

 • Some scholarships and awards may be affected by admission into the 4+1 program.
-Students are advised to check with the specifications of their awards with the Financial Assistance Office to see if this will affect compensation packages.
+Students are advised to check the specifications of their awards with the Financial Assistance Office to see if this will affect compensation packages.

 • Students admitted into the 4+1 program are not entitled to teaching assistantships, health insurance, or other graduate awards while still in the undergraduate portion of the program.